Lesson 2 of 8 - grow effective thinking and communication skills

 Perspective

 How would you describe a "power struggle" to an average 11-year-old?
 What do you feel is the difference - if any - between a power struggle and an argument?
 A debate?
-In the context of relation-ships, how would you explain conversational "power"?
+In the context of relationships, how would you explain conversational "power"?

 Premise - for our purposes, let's say that a "power struggle" occurs when two (or more) people try to convince the other/s that they each "know best," or "are right."
 The person with the most power can make the other/s agree and do what s/he wants them to do.

-The opposite of power struggle is win-win problem-solving.
+The opposite of power struggling is win-win problem-solving.
 This is a mutually-respectful process where each person (a) identifies what they each need, and (b) brainstorms a way for both sets of needs to be voluntarily met "well enough."
 The combined "power' of both/all people is directed towards filling their respective needs.

 Another payoff for some power-struggle fans is simply the excitement of verbal combat.
 Have you ever met someone who seemed to relish arguing and debating about almost anything?
-"Winning" may be less important to them than simply hooking you into an entertaining high-energy dialog.
+"Winning" may be less important to them than simply hooking you into an entertaining high-energy competition.
 In a sense they're trying to persuade you to engage with them, whether you want to or not.

 Two annoying aspects of typical power struggles are (a) one or both people feeling disrespected, and (b) one partner not agreeing to stop the struggle. ("Alex follows me around the house yammering at me.")
 Has this happened to you?

 Can you think of a recent power struggle with an adult or child?
-Recall how you felt as it progres-sed - Frustrated?
+Recall how you felt as it progressed - Frustrated?
 Irritated?
 Disrespected?
 Unheard?
 Combative?
 Weary?
 Determined?
 Energized?
 Amused?
 Challenged?
 Did you get your needs met?
 Did you feel like a "winner"; or "loser"?

 Premises - a person who needs to engage others in a power struggle is probably ruled by a well-meaning false self.
 Where this is true, using logic to respond to them is as pointless as arguing with an fanatic.

 It takes two (or more) people to maintain a power struggle.
 If you won't participate, the struggle stops.
 Implication - you can decide at any time whether to struggle or not.
+The key is awareness of yourself and your communication process.

-What communication choices do you have?
+What communication choices do you have with someone who wants a power struggle?

 Response Options